Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 Can you tell me about your new show?

 It's called "The Great Auction Showdown with Paul Martin".
-It's Channel 5's biggest commission in their history, 80 programmes to be made in one year.
-I believe it will to go on the "Neighbours" slot once or twice a day in afternoon and early evening.
+It's Channel 5's biggest commission in its history, with 80 programmes to be made in one year.
+I believe it will replace the "Neighbours" slot once or twice a day in the afternoon and early evening.

 It's a bit like "Flog It!" with valuation day with experts on hand. on and off camera and be part of a show and see how a programme is made.